BrkRaw/brkraw/docs/Addons-and-Plugins.md

   -> use spec A

-  -> use converter entrypoint B
+  -> use converter hook B

 ```